Workable pricing in 2026 and what you'll actually pay

 Who might want an alternative

-If your real bottleneck is screening, sorting a large pile of applicants down to the few worth talking to, a broad ATS can feel thin.
+If your real bottleneck is screening, sorting a large pile of candidates down to the few worth talking to, a broad ATS can feel thin.
 You’ll be paying for onboarding and HR features you don’t use while the resume-review and interview parts stay shallow.
-Teams in that spot often pair or replace a generalist ATS with a tool built specifically for screening.
-The same goes for fast-growing companies who don’t love the idea of their hiring software bill rising every time they add an employee.
+Teams in that spot often pair or replace a generalist ATS with a tool built specifically for screening, or look at the wider field of Workable alternatives built for a narrower job.
+The same goes for owners who don’t love the idea of their hiring software bill rising every time they add an employee, or who want to try something before committing to a $299-a-month floor.

 Workable integrations